Board of management

 Matthew is the Finance Director for Development at Peabody.
 He leads teams looking after the financial performance of a substantial development programme.
 As part of Peabody’s efforts to diversify their risk exposure, Matthew also sits as a board member across 10 different Joint Venture LLPs across a wide variety of partners with differing approaches to funding.

-Prior to joining Peabody in 2018, Matthew also spent 7 years working in the development Finance team at L&Q and has been a member of the Chartered Institute of Management Accountants for over 10 years.
+Prior to joining Peabody in 2018, Matthew spent 7 years working in the Development Finance team at L&Q and has been a member of the Chartered Institute of Management Accountants for over 10 years.

 Jessica Bembridge

-Jessica's academic foundation includes a Bachelor of Laws degree from the University of Surrey and she currently works for Hackney Council as a development project manager, where she leads multi-million pound housing regeneration projects to create essential new council homes.
+Jessica's academic foundation includes a Bachelor of Law degree from the University of Surrey and she currently works for Ealing Council as Lead Senior Project Manager, where she leads multi-million pound housing regeneration projects to create essential new council homes.
 Jessica has worked in the social housing sector for over a decade and has also gained experience in the private estate agency sector.
 Prior to her current role, Jessica made significant contributions at MTVH, a prominent g15 housing association.
 Her journey there encompassed a diverse range of responsibilities, including housing management, income management, available homes, disposals and acquisitions, and housing development.

 Beyond her professional achievements, Jessica is a strong advocate for equality, diversity, and inclusion and she has been involved with various staff groups, dedicated to fostering diversity across all echelons of the housing sector.
 Jessica's involvement in this initiative reflects her steadfast belief in the power of a diverse workforce to drive innovation and progress.
 Jessica's passion for social housing stems from a lifelong aspiration to effect meaningful change within the housing sector.
 She champions the fundamental right to secure housing for all, and is committed to eradicating homelessness and bolstering support systems for vulnerable and elderly individuals with a focus on maintaining independence and enhancing the quality of life.